-It is our pleasure to offer breakfast and lunch service daily in the cafeteria beginning at 7:20 AM.
+It is our pleasure to offer breakfast and lunch service daily in the cafeteria beginning at 7:15 AM.
 The cafeteria goal at Beaver Creek School is to meet the criteria of the Food Services Program while providing nutritious and flavorful meals that promote children's health, and general well-being.
 We use the freshest ingredients available for our menu planning while remaining in compliance with laws and policies that are related to student wellness.
-The Cafeteria offers a salad bar and a-la-cart menu for additional purchases.
-These prices are an additional cost and a price sheet is posted on classdojo when appropriate.